Socialism Begins at Home

 Do they?
 I wonder.

 Like this woman, I ran away from home when I was 16 — because I wanted to be free.
-29 years later, at the age of 45, I think I am very close to achieving my objective.
-And one of the conclusions I’ve reached over that time is that the whole question of freedom, the entire issues of freedom is as much psychological as it is intellectual, economic, or political.
+Mumbledy-mumble years later I’ve come to the conclusion that most people don’t want to be free; and that the whole question of freedom, the entire issues of freedom is as much if not more psychological as it is intellectual, economic, or political.

 “Everyone wants to be free?”
 I disagree; I think only a minority of people really want to be free.